johnalison/obsidian-notes/Journal/November/29 November 2024 Friday.md

 Some [[Progressive Myths]]

-# Tony and Gio over... no conoor
+# Tony and Gio over... no Conor
 - Pizza from Mecerios

 Working Osher slides